 The amounts recorded for share-based payments are based on estimates.
-The Black Scholes model is based on assumptions for expected volatility, expected number of options to vest, dividend yield, risk-free interest rate, expected forfeitures and expected life of the options.
-Changes in these assumptions may result in a material change to the expense recorded for the issuance of stock options and warrants.
+The Black Scholes model is used to estimate the value of options and incorporates assumptions for expected volatility, expected number of options to vest, dividend yield, risk-free interest rate and expected life of the options.
+Expected forfeitures are also estimated, which impacts the amount of share-based expense recognized.
+Changes in these assumptions may result in a material change to the expense recorded for the issuance of stock options.